 For biofuels to reduce greenhouse gas emissions without adversely affecting the environment or social sustainability, they must be produced in a sustainable way.
 The EU therefore sets rigorous sustainability criteria for biofuels and bioliquids.

 Growing biofuels on existing agricultural land can displace food production to previously non-agricultural land such as forests.
-Because trees absorb CO2 from the atmosphere, removing them for biofuel production may result in an increase in net greenhouse gases instead of a decrease.
+As trees absorb CO2 from the atmosphere, removing them for biofuel production may result in an increase of net greenhouse gases instead of a decrease, a process known as indirect land use change (ILUC).
+The revised renewable energy directive from December 2018 reinforces the sustainability criteria of biofuels through different provisions, including on ILUC.

 Reports on emissions from cultivation of raw materials for use in biofuels